menu

 Telecommuters are a relatively large percentage of the workforce: 15.44% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Camano Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Camano Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Camano Island, however, is that residents on average have to contend with a long commute, spending on average 39.93 minutes every day commuting to work.

-The education level of Camano Island citizens is very high relative to the national average among all cities (21.84%): 35.20% of adults in Camano Island have a bachelor's degree or even advanced degree.
+The population of Camano Island is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.20% of adults in Camano Island have a bachelor's degree or even advanced degree.

 The people who call Camano Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camano Island residents report their race to be White, followed by Asian.
 Important ancestries of people in Camano Island include German, English, Irish, Norwegian, and Swedish.